neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Create a database schema change

-Now you can start to make database changes by creating your first changeset in your `dbchangelog.xml` changelog:
+Now you can start to make database changes by creating your first changeset:

 1. Create a `dbchangelog.xml` file: